 There is a sense of declaration here which is not to be missed.
 For what is to come in the Revelation that is this book, God stands as this kind of God.

-He is the Alpha and Omega.
-God is the first and last of all that is real, that is exits, that has meaning.
-This is true because Jesus is the creator, sustainer, and definer all existence.
+Alpha and Omega - God is the first and last of all that is meaning.
+This means that He is the creator, sustainer and definer all existence.
 He is its beginning and its end.
 Just as understanding our written language requires a knowledge of the alphabet, so understanding what exists and what it means requires God.

-God is the only One who is, who was and is to come - God is an ever present NOW.
+Who is, who was and is to come - God is an ever present NOW.
 He simply is.
 From our view, He is, was and will be.
 From God's point of view, He simply is.

-Go is the Almighty.
-This is a very important designation of God in the book of Revelation.
+The Almighty - This is a very important designation of God in the book of Revelation.
 In the ebb and flow of the tides of time and the conflict of Satan in sin against the saints and righteousness, we need to know that our God is almighty.
 Satan must never be thought as equal and opposite God.
 No, Satan's opposite number is Michael.

-How we need to know when all does not seem to be going well with us and with our world, that God stands sovereign over it all.
-He understands what it all means.
-He is in ultimate control.
+How we need to know when all does not seem to be going well with us and with our world, that God stands sovereign over it all, understands what it all means and is in ultimate control.